 Content of the Future – 5th July

-At our next digi breakfast on the 5th July, the speakers will be discussing how content of the future will be semantically-rich, structured content pieces that are human-readable and machine-process-able – we look at why (and how to do it right)
+1 week to go until our next digi breakfast on the 5th July, where the speakers will be discussing how content of the future will be semantically-rich, structured content pieces that are human-readable and machine-process-able – we look at why (and how to do it right)

 There was a great turnout at the Brands as Broadcasters Digital Breakfast on Wednesday 7th June, thanks to everyone that came!